jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

 ![HUMAnN2 PC1 positive ortholog barplots](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R47_SM7_supplemental_humann2_KO_bars_PC1_pws.png)
-**Figure R47 | Microbial genus contributions to KOs with the strongest positive loadings in PC1.** Bar graphs of the genera, summed from species, that contribute >12% to the KEGG orthologs with strongest positive loadings in PC1: **a** Including modern _Homo_ samples, grouped by KEGG ortholog, **b** Including modern _Homo_ samples, grouped by host genus, **c** Excluding modern _Homo_ samples, grouped by KEGG ortholog, and **d** Excluding modern _Homo_ samples, grouped by host genus.
+**Figure R47 | Microbial genus contributions to KOs with the strongest positive loadings in PC1.** Bar graphs of the genera, summed from species, that contribute >12% to the KEGG orthologs with strongest positive loadings in PC1: **a** Including modern _Homo_ samples, grouped by KEGG ortholog, **b** Including present-day _Homo_ samples, grouped by host genus, **c** Excluding present-day _Homo_ samples, grouped by KEGG ortholog, and **d** Excluding present-day _Homo_ samples, grouped by host genus.
 All genera that individually contributed <12% are grouped together as g__Other.

 ---